CasualX/apexdream/offsets/stdout.md

 <details>
 <summary><code>adjustableCharacterBoostIndirectDiffuse</code></summary>

-Scale the global amount of indirect diffuse lighting on characters.
+Scale the global amount of indirect diffuse lighting on characters in gameplay.
+Does not affect the lobby.

-default: `"1.0"`
+default: `"1.5"`
 flags: `0x2`
 </details>
 <details>